KimioBox/KimioBox/README.md

 * `stl_original`: Original STL files kept for historical purposes.
 * `doc`: useful files for documentation

-### Contributing to this repository.
-Developer notes
+### Modifying the sources.
+Contributing.
+Developer notes.

 You can contribute to this repo by forking it, and making pull requests straight to the [master branch][Develop].
 If you find problems to make the contribution this way, [place an issue][issue] and we'll work it out.